- Become a Lawyer

 The Profile does not include substantive areas of law, but broad areas of knowledge, skills and abilities that lawyers practising in all areas might look to develop or expand.
 As always, lawyers are encouraged to pursue CPD specific to their practice areas in addition to the areas in the new Profile.

-The Profile outlines nine domains:
+The Profile outlines seven domains:

 - Legal Practice